Periodontal Treatment to Get Rid of Gum Disease

 Full mouth debridement picks up where a regular cleaning leaves off.
 This is a more aggressive cleaning, because it involves removing an extreme buildup of plaque, one that just cannot be done with a regular cleaning.

 Regular brushing and flossing will help prevent gum disease.
-However, sometimes there are other reasons for gum disease that regular preventive dentistry can’t fix.
+However, sometimes there are other reasons for gum disease that regular family dentistry can’t fix.

 The earlier you identify symptoms, the better.
 If your gums are swollen or red, this should prompt you to visit us in our office.
 If your symptoms have advanced to gum recession, loose teeth or pain chewing, do not wait any longer.
 These can turn into worse conditions, making your overall dental health situation far worse than when it began.